PSLmodels/PSL-Infrastructure/_site/Community/roadmap.md

 # Roadmap

+Outline of PSL's strategic directions: from enhancing project visibility through citations and conferences to expanding the model catalog and launching a dedicated webinar series.

 - Aggregate project citations from maintainer-curated documents.
 - Facilitate PSL model representation at tech and academic conferences.
 - Consider and approve proposals for PSL initiatives.